mavenickk/whatmave/README.md

 # Introduction

-Mavetwitter is a web application backed by Django where every user can create, update and delete post on the feed(with timestamp).
-New users can set profile picture(also update later).
-Users can reset password via registered e-mail.
+Whatmave is a room chatting web platform where anyone needs just to authenticate using google ID and he/she can gain access to all the chats by any one in any room that exist, and also can message in any group.
+No one can delete any message or room.
+Firestore database is used to store the messages and rooms, and Javascript is used to create the complete app.
+All the other dependencies used are mentioned below.
-Application uses PostgreSQL(relation database) to store user information and their blogs.
-AWS is used to store static files(profile picture).
   Heroku is used for deloyment.

 [<img src="https://github.com/mavenickk/whatmave/blob/master/whatmave_live.gif" width="600" height="270">](https://mavetwitter.herokuapp.com/)